srzzz76/PE-E2ED/README.md

 Interferometric phase retrieval is fundamental to high-precision optical metrology.
 However, reconciling the computational efficiency of deep learning with the rigorous interpretability of physical models remains a challenge.

 **PE-E2ED** introduces a physics-embedded, end-to-end differentiable framework that internalizes a classical physical solver as a functional layer.
 This architecture enables global optimization while preserving gradient propagation, effectively overcoming the non-differentiable bottleneck of traditional phase unwrapping.
-Consequently, our framework achieves state-of-the-art (SOTA) performance in high-precision nanoscale metrology:
+Consequently, our framework achieves state-of-the-art (SOTA) performance in high-precision nanoscale metrology.